Kaloli Bird – Undertaker Bird – the Marabou Stork is the Unofficial National Bird of Uganda

 From Entebbe to Queen Elizabeth Park-Savannahs, Marshes, and Plains, you will come across the Marabou Stork no matter where you go in Uganda.

-In cities, towns, and villages, you might see them, especially around garbage dumps, slaughterhouses, fish processing establishments.
+You might see them in cities, towns, and villages, predominantly around garbage dumps, slaughterhouses, and fish processing establishments.
 It is different in the Wild of Uganda.
-Here, the Marabou Storks consume carrion, termites, snakes, baby crocodiles, other reptiles, flamingo chicks, and even adolescent flamingoes.
+Here, the Marabou Storks consume carrion, termites, snakes, baby crocodiles, other reptiles, flamingo chicks, and adolescent flamingoes.

-When the Marabou Storks gather around a carcass with other vultures.
-The vultures will back off and allow the bad-tempered Marabou Storks to dig in and thrust their heads deep into the corpse.
+When the Marabou Storks gather around a carcass with other vultures, the vultures will back off, allowing the bad-tempered Marabou Storks to dig in and thrust their heads deep into the corpse.

 Marabou Storks will be there if there is a fire on the savannah, ready to consume the dead animals and snakes.